dcalc/WaLSAtools_fork/docs/contribution.md

 When reporting a bug, please include the following details:

 - **WaLSAtools** version
-- Version of Pythonor IDL
+- Version of Python or IDL
 - Operating System and version
 - Any error messages or terminal/Jupyter-notebook output
 - A clear and detailed description of the issue